 2. Create a plan.

-Strategizing out a plan will get you focused and problem solving, and take your brain out of the trough of worry and defeat.
-An effective plan takes a 20,000 foot mountain and breaks it down into reasonable mole hills.
-Planning activities include estimating effort, identifying urgent vs important work items, and prioritizing tasks.
+Strategizing out a plan will get you focused and problem-solving, and take your brain out of the trough of worry and defeat.
+An effective plan takes a 20,000-foot mountain and breaks it down into reasonable molehills.
+Planning activities include estimating effort, identifying urgent vs essential work items, and prioritizing tasks.
 If you have a project planning tool like LiquidPlanner, you’ll be one step ahead of the prioritization game.

 3. Manage up effectively.

 It’s important to manage up effectively to keep some order to those various tasks and deadlines.
 Check-in with your boss just enough so that he/she is aware of what you’re doing, and you can be confident that you’re working on the most important items.
 If you’re juggling a few related tasks and don’t see the connection, ask.
 Use your co-workers for second opinions, check-ins, and other questions.
 You don’t want to rush your manager; instead, prove yourself resourceful, and know what question to ask, when.

 If you’re already juggling your fair share of balls, is it wise to take on more?
 Learn to say “no.” It’s a common characteristic to want to please your manager and look like a “can do” person.
 But here’s the thing: In life, it’s always up to you to draw the line.
 So if your manager—or a co-worker—swings by with a last-minute task, don’t resort to an instant “Sure, no problem.”
 Instead, take time to think through what’s needed, turn the job drop-off into a larger conversation.
 Feel free to say “no,” but then provide an alternative solution: a more reasonable date or more resources, for example.
 This way you develop the skills—and reputation—as a thoughtful, reliable problem solver.